Davidobot/BetterJoy/README.md

 # BetterJoyForCemu v6.1 (based on v6 Nightly)
-Automatically enumerate options and enble to control them directly from the UI.
+Automatically enumerate options and enable to control them directly from the UI.
 Any further options can be supported. -- by StarryTony

 ![Example](/Examples/example1.png)